Rogation and Ember Days: Days of Penance vs. Care of Creation

 Ember days focus on specific needs of the contemporary world.
 Sometimes the observance of fasting and prayer would be a way to express sorrow over a tragedy and to ponder the responsibility for making a peaceful world.
 These days are not about personal penance, but are communal in nature, expressing something about the universal human experience.
 These dates take us beyond ourselves to think about and pray for others.
 In general, we do not fast or do penance during the Easter and Christmas seasons or on solemnities and special feast days.
 (Thus, feast versus fast!)
 However, this is not a strict rule and besides, these observances are totally voluntary in nature, more in the realm of personal devotion.
 We are making this a group effort to be more mindful and intercessory.

 There is also something called “rogation days” on which a litany is prayed asking for God’s blessing on the harvest.
 The word “rogation” means “asking” or “beseeching.”
-The main three rogation days are the M/T/W before Ascension Thursday.
+The main three rogation days were the M/T/W before Ascension Thursday, which now could take place on Th/F/S prior to Ascension Sunday.
 Outside of agrarian culture, rogation prayer has fallen out of practice.
 April 25th (St. Mark’s) is also a singular rogation day, which in contemporary times puts it in the proximity of April 22nd’s Earth Day and Earth Week celebration.
 There are also other days of prayer for creation, something our chapter has been practicing, but has also been enhanced and encouraged under Pope Francis.

 All this is to 1) Extend our prayer and interests beyond our weekly chapter liturgy into daily life and 2) Promote year-round creation spirituality.